Soil moisture

 Soil moisture is the water content of the soil.
 It can be expressed in terms of volume or weight.
 Soil moisture measurement can be based on in situ probes (e.g., capacitance probes, neutron probes) or remote sensing methods.

-Water that enters a field is removed from a field by runoff, drainage, evaporation or transpiration.
+Water that enters a field is removed from it by runoff, drainage, evaporation or transpiration.
 Runoff is the water that flows on the surface to the edge of the field; drainage is the water that flows through the soil downward or toward the edge of the field underground; evaporative water loss from a field is that part of the water that evaporates into the atmosphere directly from the field's surface; transpiration is the loss of water from the field by its evaporation from the plant itself.

 Water affects soil formation, structure, stability and erosion but is of primary concern with respect to plant growth.
 Water is essential to plants for four reasons: